MaartenStork/Mandelbrot_Set_Approximation/README.md

 - **matplotlib** (`plt`): Used for plotting graphs and visualizations.
 - **scipy.stats**: Used for statistical analysis, such as t-tests.
 - **mpl_toolkits.mplot3d** (`Axes3D`): Used for creating 3D plots.

-### Note
-This assignment was collaboratively created in Google Colab, allowing us to work simultaneously on the same files.
-The full `.ipynb` file has been added to this repository alongside separate Python files for the functions used in the notebook.
-We used this collaborative approach to facilitate our work, but as a result, the division of code contributions as shown by Git-fame might not accurately reflect individual contributions since much of the work was done in Colab before transferring to this repository.